-You will need to repeat this process every time the zone data changes.
+You will need to re-sign periodically as as well as every time the zone data changes.

 6.4.3 How Long Do I Wait Before Deleting Old Data?

 If you have followed the examples described in Section 4.1 and Section 4.6, old keys and old signatures are automatically removed from the zone.